IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ###### 3.71.4.1.2.1 JSON Web Token (JWT)  {#json-web-token-jwt .ListParagraph}

-The Authorization Client and Authorization Server actors shall support the JWS (signed) alternative of the JWT token as specified in *RFC 7519*.
-Any actor that supports this transaction may support the JWE (unsigned but encrypted) alternative of the JWT token.
+The Authorization Client and Authorization Server actors shall support the JWS (signed) alternative of the JWT token as specified in *JSON Web Token* [RFC 7519] and *JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants* [RFC 7523].
+Any actor that supports this transaction MAY support the JWE (unsigned but encrypted) alternative of the JWT token.

+Of the signature of JWT algorithms specified in the [JWA], the following algorithm MUST be supported:
+* RSA using SHA-256 hash algorithm ("RS256")

+Other algorithms such as:
+* HMAC using SHA-256 hash algorithm ("HS256")
+* ECDSA using P-256 curve and the SHA-256 hash algorithm ("ES256")

+are RECOMMENDED.
+Other algorithms MAY be used except the "NONE" that MUST NOT be supported.

+TBD: a word on the optionality in RFC 7519.

 The JWT token attribute requirements are shown in Table-3.71.4.1.2.1.
 The required attributes are indicated by "R".
 Optional attributes are